Real Estate Development Program Manager -CASA of Oregon

-This position is classified as Exempt and Full-Time, and reports to the Housing and Facilities Development (HFD) Director.
+This position is classified as Exempt and Full-Time, and reports to the Real Estate Development (RED) Director.

 CASA of Oregon is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.
 CASA of Oregon also complies with federal and state disability laws and makes reasonable accommodations for applicants and employees with disabilities.
-If reasonable accommodation is needed to participate in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact [include name and/or department, telephone, and e-mail address].
+If reasonable accommodation is needed to participate in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact firstname.lastname@example.org.

 At CASA, we commit to continually examining our role in both perpetuating and combating institutional racism because we recognize that the communities we partner with face many societal inequities.
 We recognize the history and ongoing impacts of racism in our country, state and institutions.